Skip to main content

 • The recently launched Family Rounding Program is a team of dedicated staff that help families and patients feel more engaged and comfortable throughout their health care journeys.
 A key early success has been maintaining consistent times for rounding and ensuring every person on the care team is present.

 • Through the STEMM immersion program, St. Jude hosts Memphis and Shelby County high school students for paid summer internships.
-The program is designed to expand access to science, technology, engineering and mathematics education for students in the Memphis area.
+The program, about to launch its third suymmer, is designed to expand access to science, technology, engineering and mathematics education for students in the Memphis area.

 High School Immersion Program